jmanmini/jacksonmoore.com.au/README.md

 - [x] Setup TravisCI with tests using curl and grep
 - [x] Set up hooks to build on docker
 - [ ] Figure out a way to remove all password/keys used in raw code

-This branch is currently in progress.
-It is only being used for testing purposes, and only localy.